 Quick Answer: What Does Software Development Outsourcing To India Cost?

 For 2026 planning, software development outsourcing to India commonly ranges from about $15-$30 per hour for junior developers, $25-$50 per hour for mid-level developers, and $40-$80+ per hour for senior, lead, cloud, AI, or architecture-heavy roles.
-A managed team budget should also account for product management, QA, DevOps, technical leadership, onboarding, documentation, and vendor governance.
+A reliable monthly budget also needs product management, QA, DevOps, technical leadership, onboarding, documentation, security review, and vendor governance.

 When Outsourcing To India Makes Sense